Huang Xiaoming: Career

-His performance as a bandit leader who can't see further than making money from plunder and kidnapping won him the Best Actor award at the 4th China Image Film Festival.
+Huang's performance as a bandit leader in An Inaccurate Memoir (2012) won him the Best Actor award at the 4th China Image Film Festival.
 Huang also starred in martial arts epic The Guillotines and played the younger version of Chow Yun-fat's character in The Last Tycoon.

-The same year, Huang was selected as the ambassador of the Changchun Film Festival.
-He also became the first mainland actor to have his wax figure displayed in Hong Kong's Madam Tussauds museum.
+The same year, Huang was selected as the ambassador of the Changchun Film Festival and became the first mainland actor to have his wax figure displayed in Hong Kong's Madam Tussauds museum.

-2013–present: Critical acclaim and leading roles

 Huang starred in the film American Dreams in China (2013) by Peter Chan.
 The success of the film brought a new impetus into Huang's career, and won him the Best Actor award at the 29th Golden Rooster Awards, 15th Huabiao Awards, 12th Changchun Film Festival and 32nd Hundred Flowers Awards.
 The same year Huang starred in another television project, playing the titular hero in the historical drama The Patriot Yue Fei.

 Huang next starred in John Woo's The Crossing (2014).
 Set in 1930s Shanghai, the romantic epic is based on the true story of the Taiping steamer collision and follows six characters and their intertwining love stories; Huang plays a successful general who romances a wealthy debutante (played by Korean actress Song Hye-kyo).
 Another romance film followed; where Huang starred next to Fan Bingbing in The White Haired Witch of Lunar Kingdom, adapted from Baifa Monü Zhuan.

-Huang returned to TV in the period romance drama, Cruel Romance (2015), starring alongside actress Joe Chen.
-The series was commercially successful, and recorded high ratings.
-The same year, Huang starred alongside long-time friend Zhao Wei in the action comedy film Hollywood Adventures.
+Huang starring alongside Joe Chen in the period romance drama, Cruel Romance (2015).
+The same year, he starred alongside long-time friend Zhao Wei in the action comedy film Hollywood Adventures.
 In 2017, Huang starred in the historical wuxia drama Nirvana in Fire 2.
-The series was critically acclaimed for its storyline and performance, including Huang who won positive reviews for his acting.

 In 2018, Huang starred in the drama film Forever Young, which tells stories of four generations of students from Tsinghua University.
-Huang received good reviews for his performance as a bashful boy who suffered from the cultural revolution, and once again affirmed his reputation on the big screen.

 In 2019, Huang starred in the disaster film The Bravest as a fire fighter.
 In 2020, Huang starred in the period romance drama Winter Begonia produced by Yu Zheng.

 Other activities

-Endorsements

-In 2011, Huang was named Global Ambassador for Tissot.